Thijssen-Lab/NIAMH-MPCD/sampleInputs/swimmersInEllipse/README.md

-Simulates 10 swimmers in a 2D confining ellipse with impermeable, no-slip boundary conditions.
+Simulates thirty swimmers in a 2D confining ellipse with impermeable, no-slip boundary conditions.